 Abandoned Bird’s Fort made more history the next month.

-In 1843 Sam Houston wanted to make peace with hostile Indian tribes.
-He sought a treaty that would end hostilities, establish a line of demarcation between white settlers and Indians, and allow for white trading posts along that line.
+In 1843 Sam Houston wanted to make peace with hostile tribes.
+He sought a treaty that would end hostilities, establish a line of demarcation between white settlers and tribes, and allow for white trading posts along that line.
 Houston dispatched Joseph C. Eldridge, the republic’s superintendent of Indian affairs, to visit hostile tribes and invite them to a treaty council at Bird’s Fort.
-Eldridge was accompanied by three Delaware chiefs who spoke English and several Indian dialects.
+Eldridge was accompanied by three Delaware chiefs who spoke English and several Native American dialects.

 Negotiating the treaty at Bird’s Fort in 1843 with Eldridge were two Indian commissioners of the republic: General George W. Terrell and General Edward H. Tarrant.
-Tarrant in 1841 had led the militia attack on Indians at the Battle of Village Creek just a few miles away.
+Tarrant in 1841 had led the militia attack on Native Americans at the Battle of Village Creek just a few miles away.

 The Treaty of Bird’s Fort was signed on September 29.